-One way that automated deployments prevent bugs getting into production is “pushing left” testing.
-Continuous Integration (CI) and Continuous Delivery (CD), referred together as CI/CD, run automated tests as almost every stage of the software delivery process.
+One way that automated deployments prevent bugs from getting into production is “pushing left” testing.
+Continuous Integration (CI) and Continuous Delivery (CD), referred to together as CI/CD, run automated tests at almost every stage of the software delivery process.
 Instead of testing a massive, almost-finished application at the end of the pipeline, smaller checks are done more often and earlier.
 If your CI/CD tool finds a problem, it throws up a wall, halting progress until the problem is fixed.

 Replicable or cloned applications can also prevent developers from creating roundabout changes that sometimes create tangled dependencies that cause problems later on.
 Because devs merely reuse templates that were previously successful, room for human error shrinks.

 Another preventative measure is blue/green deployment, wherein two production environments exist, but only one is live at any given time.
 The other remains idle and is used for testing.
 If green is idle for testing and blue is live, and something in green passes its tests, blue goes idle and green becomes live, releasing the successful software into production.
-This ensures that the final tests on software happen in an exact replica of the production environment, allowing IT to remedy bugs before they reach end-users.
+This ensures that the final tests on software happen in an exact replica of the production environment, allowing IT to remedy bugs before they reach end users.

 DevOps tools also let companies avoid the impact of tangled-up dependencies and messy code.
-Monitoring and remediating drift stops unacceptable changes that would pull server configurations away from the pre-set, pre-approved state and keeps dependencies in check.
+Monitoring and remediating drift stop unacceptable changes that would pull server configurations away from the pre-set, pre-approved state and keeps dependencies in check.

 Manual deployment lets lots of bugs through; automated deployment, very few.